dewey92/purescript-symbol-case/README.md

 ## Overview

-I'm not even sure if this library is useful but imagine you have an external endpoint with undesirable label format (let's say in snake case) and you'd like to change them to camel case.
+I'm not even sure if this library is useful but imagine you have an external endpoint with undesirable label format (e.g in snake case) and you'd like to have'em in camel case.

 ```purs
 import Record (rename)